-What is stir-fried beef, meat skewer, burger and pan-fried salmon in common with teriyaki chicken?
+What are stir-fried beef, meat skewer, burger, and pan-fried salmon recipes in common with the teriyaki chicken recipe?

-The traditional Japanese will tell you that they are just food that is unrelated.
+The traditional Japanese will tell you that they are just unrelated food.

-The culinary globalization is so diverse that it is impossible to define a particular fusion food belongs to which country.
+Culinary globalization is so diverse that it is impossible to define a particular fusion food that belongs to which country.

-We will start with chicken teriyaki which is more common.
-You will find some more unique creation from other chefs and food writer to put some unique twist to the original teriyaki recipe.
+We will start with chicken teriyaki, which is more common.
+Then, you will find some more unique creations from other chefs and food writers to put some unusual twist on the original teriyaki chicken recipe.

-Teriyaki sauce provides a glossy sheen as a result of volume reduction and caramelization of sugar during preparation.
-This is different from the mediocre teriyaki sauce thicken with cornstarch in certain restaurants.
-Therefore, it is worth to learn how to make teriyaki sauce at home.
+Teriyaki sauce provides a glossy sheen due to volume reduction and caramelization of sugar during preparation.
+This is different from the mediocre teriyaki sauce thickened with cornstarch in certain restaurants.
+Therefore, it is worth learning how to make teriyaki sauce at home.

 How to make teriyaki chicken